 Kristen Barden became the Executive Director of the Adams Morgan Partnership Business Improvement District (AMPBID) in November of 2008 after serving as Councilmember Muriel Bowser’s Communications Director.
 Prior to that she worked with Mayor Adrian M. Fenty in the Mayor’s Office of Community Relations and Services and was the Associate Director of Development at the Alliance for Justice in Dupont Circle.

 Ms. Barden brought to the Adams Morgan Partnership many years of excellent service delivery and 14 years of non-profit management for a variety of international, domestic and local non-profits.
 She also has a broad understanding of DC Government and non-profit fundraising.
 She received a BA from Allegheny College in Meadville, PA in 1992 and an MPIA from the University of Pittsburgh in 1994.
-Ms. Barden is originally from Syracuse, NY and lives in the Brightwood neighborhood of Ward 4 in Washington, DC.
-Ms. Barden is fluent in Spanish and is a member of the Board of Directors of the DC Arts Center in Adams Morgan and the Friends of Petworth Library.
+Ms. Barden is originally from Syracuse, NY and lives in the Brightwood neighborhood of Ward 4 in Washington, DC with her husband Kevin.
+Ms. Barden is fluent in Spanish and is a member of the Board of Directors of the DC Arts Center in Adams Morgan.
+Friends of Petworth Library and the UMS Business Alliance/Uptown Main Street.
 When not at a community meeting, she enjoys swimming at the YMCA.

 Gregory is our liaison with MPD and coordinates AMPBID’s Reimbursable Detail Officer (RDO) program.
 Gregory joined the AMPBID as a consultant in September 2007.
 He brought with him over 12 years of experience as a member of the Washington DC Metropolitan Police Department (MPD).
 Gregory was assigned to the MPD Second District and worked with the business communities in Friendship Heights and Georgetown, as well as in specialized units including the Recruiting Branch and the Family Support Unit.
 He has received numerous awards and commendations, including MPD’s Meritorious Service Medal in 2003, the “Second District Officer of the Year” in 2007, and the Medal of Achievement in 2010.
 Gregory grew up in Ft.
 Lauderdale, FL, and lives with his wife and two children in Montgomery County, MD.